ubccr/hpc-toolset-tutorial/xdmod/README.md

 PHP does not set a timezone by default, so we'll need to set one ourselves.
-We've selected `UTC` for this demo, but regardless of what timezone you end up using, the most important thing is to ensure that the XDMoD web server, the database server, and ideally the timezone of your HPC resources, are all be the same time zone.
+We've selected `UTC` for this demo, but regardless of what timezone you end up using, the most important thing is to ensure that the XDMoD web server, the database server, and ideally the timezone of your HPC resources, are all set to the same time zone.

 ```shell
 [root@xdmod /] sed -i 's/.*date.timezone[[:space:]]*=.*/date.timezone = UTC/' /etc/php.ini